digital-work-lab/handbook/docs/lab_basics/lab_meetings.md

 # Lab Meetings

-Lab meetings occur every Wednesday from 2P-3P.
+Lab meetings are scheduled on Wednesdays from 2P-3P.